Crescentia

 Crescentia (calabash tree, huingo, krabasi, or kalebas) is a genus of six species of flowering plants in the family Bignoniaceae, native to Mexico, the Caribbean, Central America, and northern South America.
 The species are moderate-size trees growing to 10 m tall, and producing large spherical fruits, with a thin, hard shell and soft pulp, up to 25 cm in diameter.

 Uses

-The fruit pulp is used traditionally for respiratory problems.
 The hard shell can be used for containers, scoops, cups etc.

-Crescentia is a plant with various medicinal uses.
-Different parts of the tree, including the fruit, leaves, and bark, are used in traditional medicine to treat a wide range of ailments.
-Common uses include treating respiratory problems, inflammation, digestive issues, and skin conditions.